15. Frontend: The Altar

 The Altar provides a real-time scrying view of the Orchestrator’s Intent Queues.

 - The Scales: Visualization of current "Inertia" weights and "Whim" multipliers.
-This allows the Magus to see exactly why the Sovereign is maintaining a specific Coven or why a swap is pending.
+This allows the Magus to see exactly why the Orchestrator is maintaining a specific Coven or why a swap is pending.

 - Queue Scrying: A live stream of the Ghoul (14) labor force, showing which tasks are active, which are in "Stasis," and which are awaiting a hardware transition.

-- Manual Flip: A privileged interface component to manually trigger a Coven Swap, providing the "Sovereign Override" required to break logical loops or prioritize specific work.
+- Manual Flip: A privileged interface component to manually trigger a Coven Swap, providing the Override required to break logical loops or prioritize specific work.

 Consequences